Risvana/abhith.net/Blog/Hunting security bugs in an old web application/README.md

 ### Categories
 ASP.NET
 ### Excerpt
 In this post, I am sharing one of my security bug hunting experience in an older ASP.NET web form project.
 ### Published Date
 2017-10-09 09:36:25
 ## Content
 ### Markdown
 Recently one of our old (~4 years or so) website faced a big security challenge.
 A similar situation we faced for the same website a long time ago when it initially deployed to the production server, that time the site was hosted in **[GoDaddy][1]**.
 Due to that incident, we moved the site to a custom VPS server with a third party company (where I worked during that time) and everything was fine after that.

-This year we moved the website to **[Everleap][2]** and then recently the same problem happened, but after it happened, we brought the site back online within 5 minutes.
-Scheduled database backups and file backup were configured for the same which we do for all the sites we manage. **[Everleap][2]** have a cloud backup service which will take care of the periodic backup of files as well as the databases.
+This year we moved the website to **[Everleap][2]** and then recently the same problem happened, but after it happened, we brought the site back online within 5 minutes with the help of Scheduled database backups and file backup that were configured for the same (which we do for all the sites we manage). **[Everleap][2]** have a cloud backup service which will take care of the periodic backup of files as well as the databases.

-The site was configured to use **[Sucuri][3]** firewall but we didn't have access to its portal, the client had.
-And IP security was enabled for the site so that only **[Sucuri][3]** IP's are allowed to access the site.
-And the site content was managed by a custom CMS built by us in the old days, which hosted in a separate domain.
+The site was configured to use **[Sucuri][3]** firewall but the portal's access was restricted only to the client.
+And IP security was enabled for the site, so that only **[Sucuri][3]** IP's are allowed to access the site.
+The site content was managed by a custom CMS built by us in the old days, which hosted in a separate domain.
 After the issue stricken, we did couple of things,

 - Changed DB password.
 - Cms access denied.
 - Enabled all the Diagnostics modules in the **[Everleap][2]** control panel.
 (HTTP Logging, Detailed Error Logging, Failed Request Tracing).

-We blocked the CMS access to identify whether the CMS or the site is being compromised.
-Then the next day evening, the same thing happened.
+We then blocked the CMS access to identify whether the CMS or the site is being compromised.
+The next day evening, the same thing happened.
 So we concluded that the website is being compromised.
 Next steps,

 - Changed DB password again.
 - Code review